Fire Restriction and Ban

 Fire Restriction

-A Fire Restriction prohibits all open air burning.
-Under a fire restriction, all open-air fire permits are suspended and no new fire permits will be issued.
+A Fire Restriction prohibits all open air burning, including industrial and agricultural-based fires.
+Under a fire restriction, all open air fire permits are suspended and no new fire permits will be issued.

-The following activities are still permitted under a Fire Restriction:
+The following activities are permitted under a Fire Restriction:

-- Fire pits meeting the requirements of the City of Leduc Fire Services Bylaw
+- Backyard fire pits meeting the requirements of the City of Leduc Fire Services Bylaw

 - Natural gas and propane appliances designed for cooking or heating (ie: barbecues, heaters, approved fire pits)